Therapy for Generalized Anxiety Disorder

 You enjoy a challenge, have creativity and drive, and know you’re going to accomplish a lot in your lifetime.
 But the same energy that made you so productive, is also forcing you to constantly watch the clock and wonder if it will all be okay.
 People tell you, “you’re doing a great job”, but you’re secretly worried about a number of different things.

 You can be high in the “self-doubt” category, as long as you’re equally as high in the “self-awareness” and “compassion” categories.

 Difficulty Controlling Worry

-If your inner monologue makes you feel like you’re living in a constant “what-if” scenario, and you feel driven to compete or perform because you’re preoccupied with perceived outcomes, “getting it right”, or “going it alone”, you may have anxiety.
+If your inner monologue makes you feel like you’re living in a constant “what-if” scenario, you’re chronically tired, and tense, you may have anxiety.

 This can cause us to lead our lives our without self-care, cope with stress in unhealthy ways, and search for connection and acceptance in unfulfilling places.

 How do we treat this?

 We’ll take a look at some of the thought processes that drive unhelpful patterns and create new helpful ways of thinking.
 Restructuring pays particular attention to thoughts that are distorted, irrational, biased and self-defeating.
 We will practice evaluating thoughts, gathering evidence, reappraising, and generating alternative thoughts so our behaviors align more with our goals.